paddor/cztop/README.md

 * encryption made easy, including handling of certificates
 * being able to implement some of the missing (CZMQ based) Ruby examples in the ZMQ Guide
 * being able to make well-designed reliability patterns from ZMQ Guide ready to use
+* provide a portable Z85 implementation
+** unlike [fpesce/z85](https://github.com/fpesce/z85), which is a C extension

 ## Installation